 We make everything we design in our Warren facility which requires our production team to match the creativity of the design team to build these innovation-driven packages.
 Since 2000 the company has won 8 Best of Show awards and 2 International Best of Show.

-The package was selected by an esteemed panel of judges who found the package to be both graphically and mechanically engaging.
+The package was selected by an esteemed panel of judges who found our rigid paper box both graphically and mechanically engaging.
 They noted the sublime action of the ribbons lifting the platform as the boxes two doors opened revealing the gifts inside.
 The graphics were also a hit with the judges who felt they were incredibly impactful even as the pallet was muted and the graphics a very dark tone on tone.

-The judges felt that the package really did a great job delivering the brand values and provided the recipient with a memorable experience.
-The feedback from judge Grennille can be seen here:
+The judges felt that the rigid paper box did a great job delivering the brand values and provided the recipient with a memorable experience.

 Here are the judges for the 2015 contest: